Mikhael (film): Plot

-Past: A ten-year-old Michael persuades his father John, a martial arts trainer, to let him drive his car, which results in John's death.
-Michael's mother, Ancy, blames him for his father's death, resulting in Michael separating from Ancy.
-Meanwhile, George's son, Gerald D'Peter, challenged Jenny, Michael's younger sister, to a kung-fu fight in front of the school.
+Past: A ten-year-old Mikhael persuades his father John, a martial arts trainer, to let him drive his car, which results in John's death.
+Mikhael's mother, Ancy, blames him for his father's death, resulting in Mikhael separating from Ancy.
+Meanwhile, George's son, Gerald D'Peter, challenged Jenny, Mikhael's younger sister, to a kung-fu fight in front of the school.
 Jenny defeats him, causing his friends and other students to tease him for losing to a girl.
 Depressed over the matter, Gerald commits suicide by jumping from the school terrace.
 George visits Jenny and asks her to jump from the school terrace in the same way Gerald had jumped or he will kill her entire family.

 George continuously disturbs and harasses Jenny, who decides to jump off the school terrace.
-Before Jenny jumps off the school terrace, Michael saves her.
-After learning about the harassment, Michael files a complaint to the police, but the SI warns him as they are allied with George.
-Ancy asks him to visit them on Christmas, but Michael refuses.
-George later kills Ancy in a car accident, causing Michael to burn his Audi Q7 car.
-George and his henchmen capture Michael and thrash him brutally, leaving him on a railroad track to his death.
-Michael manages to escape and eventually catches up to George and his driver, killing them.
+Before Jenny jumps off the school terrace, Mikhael saves her.
+After learning about the harassment, Mikhael files a complaint to the police, but the SI warns him as they are allied with George.
+Ancy asks him to visit them on Christmas, but Mikhael refuses.
+George later kills Ancy in a car accident, causing Mikhael to burn his Audi Q7 car.
+George and his henchmen capture Mikhael and thrash him brutally, leaving him on a railroad track to his death.
+Mikhael manages to escape and eventually catches up to George and his driver, killing them.

-Present: Marco learns about Michael and Jenny and vows to finish them.
-Easa also reveals that he ordered Michael to kill Patrick since he was a common connection between the gangs and killing him will provoke a gang war.
-Meanwhile, William and Francy kidnap Jenny as they learnt about Michael's involvement in Patrick's death, but he manages to save Jenny.
+Present: Marco learns about Mikhael and Jenny and vows to finish them.
+Easa also reveals that he ordered Mikhael to kill Patrick since he was a common connection between the gangs and killing him will provoke a gang war.
+Meanwhile, William and Francy kidnap Jenny as they learnt about Mikhael's involvement in Patrick's death, but he manages to save Jenny.
 William and Francy are arrested by Easa, who also arrests Marco for killing Abraham.
-However, Marco gets released on bail, where he kidnaps Jenny and takes her to the helipad of a skyscraper and challenges Michael to a hand-to-hand combat.
+However, Marco gets released on bail, where he kidnaps Jenny and takes her to the helipad of a skyscraper and challenges Mikhael to a hand-to-hand combat.
 Michael arrives at the helipad and fights with Marco.
-Using a hidden surgical blade in his pocket, Michael severely injures Marco and signs him up for organ donation, finally walking away with Jenny.
+Using a hidden surgical blade in his pocket, Mikhael severely injures Marco and signs him up for organ donation, finally walking away with Jenny.